 Although TLC famously sang ‘don’t go chasing waterfalls’, we really think you should.
-Waterfalls are without a doubt one of mother nature’s most enigmatic and enchanting creations.
-Whether you want to sail through them, clamber up them or sit beneath them, exploring waterfalls is a sure-fire way to get up close and personal with the power of the Earth.
-From Niagara Falls, which is perched between two countries in a bustling tourist hub, to Kaieteur Falls, which is hidden away in Guyana’s lush interior, there are imposing walls of water across the globe just waiting to be explored.
+Whether you want to sail through them, clamber up them or sit beneath them, exploring waterfalls is a sure-fire way to get up close and personal with the power of Mother Nature.
 However, the competition for the title of ‘biggest waterfall in the world’ is a tricky one.
-Some are tall, some are wide, some are incredibly powerful.
-There is no way to decipher which comes out on top, so we’ve included an array of Earth’s largest outpourings on our list of the biggest waterfalls in the world…
+Some are tall, some are wide and some are incredibly powerful.
+There’s no simple way to decipher which comes out on top, so we’ve included an array of Earth’s largest outpourings on our list of the world’s biggest waterfalls…

 Victoria Falls